Concepts

 A versioned, cloud-based storage container for Cerbos policies.
 A policy store can be either linked to a supported git provider for automatic mirroring or managed manually using the Cerbos Hub user interface, Cerbos Hub SDKs or the

 cerbosctlutility.
-Multiple stores can be connected to a single deployment, making it easy to manage policies by teams or tenants or any other desired level of organization and combine them all at deployment time to distribute to PDPs. - Workspace
+Multiple stores can be connected to a single deployment, making it easy to manage policies by teams or tenants or any other desired level of organization and combine them all at deployment time to distribute to PDPs. - Synapse

 -